Aberdeen Camp |

 ¤ Fort Columbia (State Park)

-Originally called Chinook Point Post.
-The fort was a subpost of Fort Stevens in Oregon.
-The Columbia River was mined during wartime, controlled by a mine casemate here.
+Originally called Post at Chinook Point, although there were no fortifications or gun batteries here before 1898.
+This was a subpost of Fort Stevens in Oregon.
+The Columbia River was mined during WWI and WWII, controlled by a mine casemate located here on post.
 The mine casemate and several fire-control and observation stations still exist.
-Batteries here are Battery Jules Ord (1898 - 1917), of which gun #3 was originally named Battery William Neary and now buried, Battery William Murphy (1900 - 1945), Battery 246 (1940's) never armed (present guns came from Fort McAndrew, Newfoundland in 1993), and Battery Frank Crenshaw (1900 - 1920).
+Batteries here are Battery Jules Ord (1898 - 1917) (of which gun #3 was originally named Battery William Neary and now buried), Battery William Murphy (1900 - 1945), Battery 246 (1940's) never armed (present guns came from Fort McAndrew, Newfoundland in 1993), and Battery Frank Crenshaw (1900 - 1920).
 Became a state park in 1950.
 Overnight stays are available in two restored quarters on Officers' Row.

 Photos of Battery 246 by Matt Hunter || See also Fort Columbia info from FunBeach.com